OPENSEA INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Opensea And Encourages Investors To Contact The Firm

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-08, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of OpenSea NFTs.
-Investors who purchased OpenSea NFTs are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/Open .
+Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of OpenSea NFTs.
+Investors who purchased OpenSea NFTs are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/Open .

 Investigation Details